 Steer was appointed by the Commission for Aviation Regulation ("Commission" or "CAR") to review Dublin Airport's Capital Investment Plan (CIP) proposals for the period 2020-2024, also referred to as CIP2020, and to propose alternative capital expenditure estimates where appropriate.
-This is our Final Report for publication alongside the Final Determination of the maximum level of airport charges at Dublin Airport 2020+.
+This is our Draft Report for publication alongside the draft determination of the maximum level of airport charges at Dublin Airport 2020+.
+We will update the report based on responses to the Commissions' consultation.

-Our scope followed the Commission's Terms of Reference: SRFT 5/2018 and was applied to each of the 117 projects in the CIP2020 presented in Dublin Airport's proposed 'Capital Investment Programme 2020+' document, dated February 2019, plus one further project added later in the year.
-The requirements were to:
+Our scope follows the Commission's Terms of Reference: SRFT 5/2018 and is applied to each of the 117 projects in the CIP2020 presented in Dublin Airport's proposed 'Capital Investment Programme 2020+' document, dated February 2019.
+The requirements are to: